Campus International School

 If I went to CSU or if Iím taking a class at CSU am I considered to be a CSU affiliate?

-No, only the children of full-time students, staff and faculty are considered CSU affiliates.
+No, only the children of current full-time students, staff and faculty are considered CSU affiliates.

 Is busing available?